fabio-noga/BeakABoo/README.md

+#Beak-a-Boo
+###Game made in the 2021's Global Game Jam**

 In Beak-A-Boo you play as a duck mommy who must find her lost ducklings in the mountains.
 However, she must be careful!
 Bouncer, the bush monster, lurks in the shadows and will eat her children if she steps into the wrong bush.
 Can you find the ducklings and save them from Bouncer's jaws?

 Lead Programmers

-Pedro Barbosa
+- Pedro Barbosa @barbosayyy
-Fábio Nogueira
+- Fábio Nogueira

 Art Director & 3D Modeller

-Gean Silva
+- Gean Silva

 Composer & Level Designer

-Giuseppe Accorsini
+- Giuseppe Accorsini

 Audio Designer

-António Francisco
+- António Francisco

 Special Thanks

-Zacharie (VA - Mommy Duck)
+- Zacharie (VA - Mommy Duck)